Introduction to DevOps…

-The DevOps is a set of practices designed to overcome the gap between development, QA and Operations by effective communication and collaboration, incorporating continuous integration process with automated deployment.
+The DevOps is a set of practices designed to overcome the gap between development, QA, and Operations by effective communication and collaboration, incorporating a continuous integration process with automated deployment.

 DevOps helps to increase an organization’s speed to deliver applications and services.
 It allows organizations to serve their customers better and compete more strongly in the market.

 There are four basic continuous processes in DevOps:

 - Continuous Delivery

 Agile Development is an umbrella term for several iterative and incremental software development methodologies.

 The most popular agile methodologies include Extreme Programming (XP), Scrum, Crystal, Lean Development, and Feature-Driven Development (FDD).

 On the other hand, DevOps is about a culture where development, and operations collaborate to give maximum throughput and high-end outcomes.

 Similar to Agile, there are ways through which DevOps can be implemented such as deep communication and automated deployment.